ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

     Mainnet
 ```

-Then, similar to deploy, user is asked to select the 2 control keys to be used to sign the TX.
-Note
+Then, similar to deploy, the command asks the user to select the 2 control keys needed to sign the TX.
-there is no need to ask for the main set of control keys (the 5 given on deploy), or the threshold.
+Note there is no need to ask for the main set of control keys, or the threshold.
-That is already saved on chain for testsubnet.
+That's already saved on chain for testsubnet.

 ```text
 ✔ Mainnet